Government of Portugal: The Council of Ministers

 The Council of Ministers is a collegial executive body within the Government of Portugal.
 It is usually presided over by the prime minister, but the president of the republic can preside over it at the prime minister's request.
 Besides the prime minister, the vice prime ministers and all ministers are members of the Council of Ministers.
 When the prime minister finds it fit, certain secretaries of state can also attend its meetings, but without being able to vote.

 List of governments (since 1976)

+Logos

+In the last decades, there have been different logos that represent the visual identity of the Government.